becloudready/bcr-ambari-stack/README.md

 ambari-server restart
 ```

-# Service Selection
+# Service Selection for NiFi 1.4

 Once you restart the Ambari, the new Apache NiFi will show up in Ambari service selection screen like this

 ![alt text](screenshots/Nifi-service.png "Apache NiFi 1.4 selection screen")

-On the installation step, you need to provide the proxy servers, if you are behind firewall.
+Proxy selection for NiFi 1.4 you need to provide the proxy servers, if you are behind firewall.
 Very handy for corporate environment with heavy firewalling.

 ![alt text](screenshots/Nifi-http-proxy.png "Apache NiFi 1.4 selection screen")